Sunday, July 6, 2025

 Over the course of just seven days, I visited the Nintendo store, spent a night at the historic Marufukuro hotel (the former Nintendo headquarters), and experienced the Nintendo Museum on its opening day—and again two days later.
 We met, for the first time as a group, with long-time friends and fellow Nintendo historians, tracked down a copy of a rare and significant document from Nintendo's history, and enjoyed dinner with the legendary Satoru Okada, former head of R&D at Nintendo.
 We paid our respects to his late mentor, Gunpei Yokoi, and ended the journey with a visit to Super Nintendo World in Osaka.

 It was a week packed with memories, insights, and fun activities — too much to cover in a single blog post.
-So this will be a series, where I will do my best to share the experience.
+So this will be a 7-part series, where I will do my best to share the experience.
 Let's-a go!

 It's not going to happen, or is it?